sketchplugins/plugin-directory/README.md

 - [Sketch Plugins](https://github.com/joshwayne/jw-sketch-plugins), by Josh Wayne: Josh Wayne's plugins for Sketch.
 So far, it includes two very interesting commands for working with text layers.
 - [Specify](https://github.com/elliotekj/specify), by Elliot Jackson: Quickly generate a rectangle or oval with specific dimensions and positioning.
 - [Swap Fill & Border](https://github.com/nathco/swap-fill-border), by Nathan Rutzky: Sketch.app plugin for swapping fill and border colors.
-- [sketch-copy-to-all](https://github.com/wuwa/sketch-copy-to-all), by Ben Benhorin: sketch - copy to all artboards plugin
+- [Copy to All](https://github.com/wuwa/sketch-copy-to-all), by Ben Benhorin: sketch - copy to all artboards plugin
-- [Zoom-Alert](https://github.com/nathco/zoom-alert), by Nathan Rutzky: Sketch.app plugin for showing zoom notifications
+- [Zoom Alert](https://github.com/nathco/zoom-alert), by Nathan Rutzky: Sketch.app plugin for showing zoom notifications
 - [Sketch Review](https://github.com/marcelinollano/sketch-review), by Marcelino Llano: Review designs using Emoji.
 - [Utility Belt](https://github.com/frankko/utilitybelt), by Frank Kolodziej: An always-expanding collection of simple, focused plugins for Sketch.
 - [Artwork Fetcher](https://github.com/mmth/sketch-artwork-fetcher), by Semibold Mammoth: Sketch.app plugin for fetching artworks from Last.fm web-service and filling selected shapes with them.
 Allows to fetch artworks by their album and/or artist names.
 - [Sketch Paginate](https://github.com/jorgemartins/sketch-paginate), by Jorge Martins: Add page numbers to artboards.
 - [arrowfy](https://github.com/joclin/arrowfy), by Jocelyn Lin: Add simple arrowhead to end of selected paths.
 Matches color and weight.
-- [Sketch-Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
+- [Sketch Action](https://github.com/onmyway133/sketch-action), by Khoa Pham: Spotlight in Sketch
 - [sketch-duplicatesymbol](https://github.com/marianomike/sketch-duplicatesymbol), by Mike Mariano: Sketch plugin that creates a new symbol out of a selected symbol
-- [random-ipsom](https://github.com/fliptopbox/random-ipsom), by Bruce Thomas: A latin text generator similar to Lorem Ipsum.
+- [Random Ipsom](https://github.com/fliptopbox/random-ipsom), by Bruce Thomas: A latin text generator similar to Lorem Ipsum.
 The plugin outputs randomly ordered paragraph text with three variations.
 You can use a random word count, a specific word count or inject random content into an existing text blocks.
 - [States](https://github.com/edenvidal/states), by Eden Vidal: Create different artboard states and switch between them easily
 - [Evenly Distributed Guides](https://github.com/herrhelms/even-guides-sketch), by herrhelms: Add evenly distributed guides to artboards.
 - [State Machine](https://github.com/romashamin/statemachine-sketch), by Roman Shamin: State Machine is a Sketch plugin.
 Installing it will allow you to use ⌃⌘S to switch an active tab on a tab bar you’re designing, an active navigation section in a menu, or a page number in a pagination control.